gurleensethi/notes/README.md

 # notes
 A simple Notes application in Android (MPV + SQLite + RxJava)

-Details and documentation on the prject are available in the Project [Wiki](https://github.com/gurleensethi/notes/wiki)
+Details and documentation on the project are available in the Project's [Wiki](https://github.com/gurleensethi/notes/wiki)